Very quick summary of How I Compose Music for a Song

 Here we go:

-Step 3) Keep repeating 2) above with your remaining tracks of created melodies you record, including voices, bass and a full drum sound.
+Step 3) Keep repeating Step 2) above with your remaining tracks of created melodies you record, including voices, bass and a full drum sound.

 After recording each instrument or voice, re-listen to it as an objective listener, and ensure you feel the song and its message re-inspire and emotionally captivate you into adding in some more create so it now feels even more your own.